Bayesian Dynamic Factor Models for High-Dimensional Matrix-Valued Time Series: A Matrix Dynamic Factor Model with Stochastic Volatility

-The bilinear form $\bA\bF_t\bB$ is crucial for capturing the cross-country and cross-variable dependencies.
-For example, the $i$-th row of $\bY_t$ is

-where $\bY_{i,.,t}$ denotes the $i$-th row of the data matrix, $\bA_{i,.}$ represents the $i$-th row of the loading matrix $\bA$, and $\bE_{i,.,t}$ is the $i$-th row of the matrix $\bE_t$.
-It is evident that the $i$-th row of the data matrix is a linear combination of the rows of $\bF_t\bB'$, weighted by the $i$-th row of $\bA$.
-Similarly, the $j$-th column of the data matrix is a linear combination of the columns of $\bA\bF_t$, weighted by the $j$-th column of $\bB'$.
-Thus, $\bA$ reflects how countries load on latent factors, while $\bB$ reflects how indicators respond to them.
-The rows and columns of $\bF_t$ can be interpreted as common factors influencing countries and indicators, respectively.
+The bilinear form $\bA\bF_t\bB'$ captures cross-country and cross-variable dependencies.
+The $i$-th row of $\bY_t$ is $\bY_{i,\cdot,t} = \bA_{i,\cdot}\bF_t\bB' + \bE_{i,\cdot,t}$: the common component $\bA_{i,\cdot}\bF_t\bB'$ is a linear combination of the rows of $\bF_t\bB'$ weighted by the $i$-th row of $\bA$.
+Similarly, the $j$-th column has common component formed by linear combinations of columns of $\bA\bF_t$ with weights from the $j$-th column of $\bB'$.
+Hence rows of $\bA$ describe how countries load on latent factors, columns of $\bB'$ describe how indicators respond to latent factors, and rows (columns) of $\bF_t$ are interpreted as latent factors driving the country (indicator) dimension.

-\subsubsection{Important Features of the Model}
+\subsubsection{Important features of the model}

-Based on the matrix factor model by \cite{wang2019factor}, our model introduces two key features: dynamic factors and cross-sectional correlations with time-varying volatility in the idiosyncratic components.

-Incorporating factor dynamics is crucial, as economic indicators often exhibit persistent deviations from trend following shocks.
-For instance, GDP growth may remain subdued long after a recession.
-The autoregressive process in \eqref{eq:errorlags} can effectively capture such persistence and potentially improve modeling and forecasting performance.

-The other key feature of model \eqref{eq:mdfm}--\eqref{eq:errorlags} is the Kronecker-structured covariance of the vectorized error, $\vecf(\bE_t)$, which introduces both flexibility and interpretability.
-This structure allows for cross-sectional correlation in the idiosyncratic components, making the model an approximate factor model rather than an exact one.
-Approximate factor models, introduced by \cite{chamberlain1983arbitrage}, have been widely applied in macroeconomics \citep[e.g.,][]{forni2001generalized, stock2005implications}.
+Relative to the static matrix factor model of \citet{wang2019factor}, our model adds three features tailored to macroeconomic and financial data: autoregressive factor dynamics, a Kronecker-structured idiosyncratic covariance that captures cross-row and cross-column correlation, and idiosyncratic errors that accommodate stochastic volatility and outliers.

+\paragraph{Factor dynamics} Modeling factor dynamics is particularly important in macroeconomic applications, where latent state variables typically follow stable laws of motion that embody business-cycle persistence.
+The autoregressive specification in \eqref{eq:errorlags} captures persistent comovement and provides a natural framework for recursive forecasting.
+Posterior simulation from the resulting dynamic system delivers predictive densities as standard byproducts of estimation; we exploit this in the forecasting exercise of Section~\ref{sec:application}, which compares the predictive performance of our specification against the static matrix factor benchmark.